Protection Ritual to Stop conflict and War in Sudan

 When to pause: recognizing overwhelm and seeking support

-Stop if you get headaches, racing thoughts, or a heavy chest.
-These signs mean your mental health needs priority and the practice should wait.
+Stop and rest if you experience headaches, racing thoughts, a heavy chest, or intense agitation.
+These signs mean mental health needs immediate attention; the practice should wait.

-• Try gentle stretches, hydration, and a short walk as daily love for your body and mind.
+• Try gentle stretches, hydration, and a short walk as daily care for body and mind.

-• If energy is low, shorten the practice to one mindful breath or a single folded intention and rest.
+• If energy is low, reduce the session to one mindful breath or a single folded intention and rest.

 Headache or pressure Stop; rest in a quiet room Prevents escalation and preserves focus